wu-qing-157/Rogue-Mx/README.md

 + 2020.03.18 Test LLVM IR with given test suite
 + 2020.03.25 Reconstruct LLVM type and name system
 + 2020.03.25 __LLVM IR (should) pass assigned test suite__ o(\*￣▽￣\*)ブ
++ 2020.03.26 Fix unicode character and unicode escape (but what is the use?)

 ## How to build the compiler